build-on-aws/content/posts/real-time-sentiment-analysis-with-kafka-and-sagemaker/index.md

 ### Secure connection between AWS SageMaker and Apache Kafka

-To access an Apache Kafka cluster from a Sagemaker Jupiter Notebook and establish a TLS connection you need to have this data from your cluster:
+To access an Apache Kafka cluster from a Sagemaker Jupyter Notebook and establish a TLS connection you need to have this data from your cluster:

 - service URI of your Apache Kafka cluster
 - files containing access key,  access certificate and CA certificate of your Apache Kafka services.